Need Some Advice? Request a Callback

 This category also includes spontaneously combustible solids and items that are dangerous when wet through the generation of flammable gases that can self-ignite through the heat produced during the reaction.

-Examples include sulphur, matches, metal powders, and activated carbon.
+Examples include sulfur, matches, metal powders, and activated carbon.

 Examples include hydrogen peroxide and nitrates (sodium, lead, ammonium).